PermafrostDiscoveryGateway/viz-workflow/gke_workflow/README.md

 ### Steps

+Building the image should be done in a terminal _not within the entrypoint_.
+Attempting to run a `docker` command while SSH'd into the entrypoint will result in an error because Docker is not installed.

 1. Make changes to the worker pod configuration.
 The worker pods are configured in the script itself, so this changes the code and requires the Docker image to be rebuilt in step 2.
     * Parameters to configure the worker pods are in [parsl_config.py](parsl_config.py):
         * Change the value of `max_workers`, or `min_blocks`, or `max_blocks` to the appropriate number for your job, depending on the size of your input dataset.